6 Spatial and temporal patterns of the terrestrial carbon cycle

 • The diurnal variation of the instantaneous flux is largest in the tropics.

-• The seasonal variation of the daily total flux is largest at the north pole.
+• The seasonal variation of the daily total flux is largest at the North Pole.

-• At the summer solstice, the daily total solar radiation is largest at the north pole, …
+• At the summer solstice, the daily total solar radiation is largest at the North Pole, …

-• … but the daily maximum instantaneous and the daytime mean radiation flux are lower at the north pole than at the equator at the summer solstice.
+• … but the daily maximum instantaneous and the daytime mean radiation flux are lower at the North Pole than at the equator at the summer solstice.

 The biology of plants is attuned to the solar radiation patterns across different latitudes.
 The photosynthetic apparatus is constructed to make best use of the light, even during the hours of peak light intensity at mid-day.
 The phenological phases of plant growth reflect the light distribution over the seasons - evergreen plants dominate in the moist tropics to make use of the light year-round, while deciduous leaf strategies and annual life history strategies dominate in the northern latitudes where the seasonal fluctuation of light is large.